DSA-Currency-Project-Team-16/Trade-Banks/README.md

-This project, in addition to the header file and the .c files, has a list of 1000(maximum capacity) tradebanks in a file called tradebanks.txt
+This project, in addition to the header file and the .c files, has a list of 1000(maximum capacity) tradebanks in a file called tradebanks.txt(?)
-and 200(maximum capcacity) currencies in currency.txt.
+and 200(maximum capcacity) currencies in currency.txt(?).

 Constraint: No. of characters name of the bank and currency should not exceed 49.